ommiva/udc-fsdndp-06/README.md

 ### API Keys / Authentication
-TODO: It requires no authentication at all.
+TODO: Describe authentication and how to configure it.
+The authentication system used for the project is Auth0.

 #### Roles
 - **Casting assistant**